CONTENT WARNING: Transphobia, emotional trauma

 Note: A couple of the discussions will also be recorded for archival and private uses.
 We currently don’t know which shows they will be, but we will let you know beforehand if your show is going to be recorded and give advice on how you can contribute to the discussion while remaining anonymous if that is what you wish to do.
 (You won’t appear on the recording unless you take part in the discussion.)

 Click the ‘Reserve Tickets’ button below to go to the questionnaire.
 We’ll give you the link to the ticket page at the end.
+(Ticket sales will close 20 minutes before the start time.)

 Dates & Times